What is the ABO’s annual budget? What are its sources of revenue and how is the money spent?

 Does the ABO undergo periodic audits?

 Yes.
 As a 501(c)(6) organization, the ABO is audited annually by S.R.
 Snodgrass of King of Prussia, PA.
-The ABO has also been awarded the 2018 Platinum Seal of Transparency by GuideStar, the world’s largest source of nonprofit information.
+In addition, the ABO earned the 2018 Platinum Seal of Transparency from GuideStar, the highest available designation from the world’s largest source of nonprofit information.
+Less than 0.1% of all nonprofit organizations have achieved a platinum rating.
 Detailed organizational and financial information is posted on the ABO’s GuideStar profile.

 Where can I review the ABO’s IRS 990 form?